In this basic tutorial, you’ll learn how to build a TradeStation and MultiCharts indicator with EasyLanguage.

-Let’s build an indicator in Easylanguage from scratch.
-As always, the simplest example is a Moving Average, but we’ll add complexity to the code in order to produce something distinct from what’s already available on the platform.
+Let’s make our own indicator in Easylanguage from the ground up.
+The most basic example is a Moving Average, but we’ll add complexity to the code in order to produce something distinct from what’s already available on the platform.

-An indicator can be drawn in the price chart or the window below.
-There are also other types:
+You can place an indicator in the price chart or the window below.
+There are other types available, including:

 – Paint bar